Functional-Bus-Description-Language/Specification/src/scope-and-visibility.typ

 #set enum(numbering: "1)")

++ All files with the `".fbd"` extension in the compiler working directory belong to the main package.

++ If the compiler working directory contains a directory named `"fbd"`, then:

+  #set enum(numbering: "a)")
+  + The `"fbd"` directory is a part of the main package.
+    The directory does not have to contain any files with the `".fbd"` extension.

-+ If the compiler working directory contains a directory named `"fbd"`, then each of the `"fbd"` subdirectories is considered a package directory if it contains at least one file with the `".fbd"` extension.
+  + Each of the `"fbd"` subdirectories is considered a package directory if it contains at least one file with the `".fbd"` extension.
+    Package directory may be arbitrarily nested.
     The name of the package is the same as the name of the subdirectory, unless it has `"fbd-"` prefix.
     In such a case, the prefix shall be removed from the package name.
     If the name of the subdirectory matches exactly the `"fbd-"` pattern, then a compiler must report an error on an invalid package name.

-+ The compiler must recursively check all subdirectories of its working path (except the `"fbd"` directory in the working directory that is described in rule number 1).
++ The compiler must recursively check all subdirectories of its working path (except the `"fbd"` directory in the working directory that is described in rule number 2).
   Each subdirectory with a name starting with the `"fbd-"` prefix is considered a package directory if it contains at least one file with the `".fbd"` extension.
   If the name of the subdirectory matches exactly the `"fbd-"` pattern, then a compiler must report an error on an invalid package name

 + The compiler must recursively check all subdirectories of the paths defined in the `FBDPATH` environment variable.
   The variable may contain multiple paths separated by the ’:’ (colon) character.
   Each subdirectory with a name starting with the `"fbd-"` prefix is considered a package directory if it contains at least one file with the `".fbd"` extension.
   If the name of the subdirectory matches exactly the `"fbd-"` pattern, then a compiler must report an error on an invalid package name.
-Compilers are also free to have their own parameters allowing to provide extra paths to look for packages.
+Compilers are also free to have their parameters allowing to provide extra paths to look for packages.
-The below snippet presents a tree of example working directory.
+The below snippet presents a tree of an example working directory.

 #block(breakable: false)[
 #pad(left: 1em)[